Diaspora: Middle East

 The 2015 European migrant crisis was a period of significantly increased movement of refugees and migrants into Europe, namely from the Middle East.
 An estimated 1.3 million people came to the continent to request asylum, the most in a single year since World War II.
 They were mostly Syrians, but also included a significant number of people from Afghanistan, Pakistan, Iraq, Nigeria, Eritrea, and the Balkans.
 The increase in asylum seekers has been attributed to factors such as the escalation of various wars in the Middle East and ISIL's territorial and military dominance in the region due to the Arab Winter, as well as Lebanon, Jordan, and Egypt ceasing to accept Syrian asylum seekers.

 The EU attempted to enact some measures to address the problem, including distributing refugees among member countries, tackling root causes of emigration in the home countries of migrants, and simplifying deportation processes.
 However, due to a lack of political coordination at the European level, the distribution of countries was unequal, with some countries taking in many more refugees than others.

 The initial responses of national governments varied greatly.
 Many European Union (EU) governments reacted by closing their borders, and most countries refused to take in the arriving refugees.
 Germany would ultimately accept most of the refugees after the government decided to temporarily suspend its enforcement of the Dublin Regulation.
 Germany would receive over 440,000 asylum applications (0.5% of the population).
 Other countries that took in a significant number of refugees include Hungary (174,000; 1.8%), Sweden (156,000; 1.6%) and Austria (88,000; 1.0%).

 The crisis had significant political consequences in Europe.
 The influx of migrants caused significant demographic and cultural changes in these countries.
 As a consequence, the public showed anxiety towards the sudden influx of immigrants, often expressing concerns over a perceived danger to European values.
 Political polarization increased, confidence in the European Union fell, and many countries tightened their asylum laws.
 Right-wing populist parties capitalized on public anxiety and became significantly more popular in many countries.
 There was an increase in protests regarding immigration and the circulation of the white nationalist conspiracy theory of the Great Replacement.
-Nonetheless, despite the political consequences, a 2023 study leveraging quantified economic metrics (such as chained GDP and the inflation rate) concluded that the events ultimately resulted in a “low but positive impact” to the German economy.